Thymis-io/thymis/docs/src/lib/docs/external-projects.md

-# Your Project in Thymis/Bringing my application to Thymis
+# Your Project in Thymis